 - 4.3.5.2.2.
 Ammonia.
-For ammonia, a conservative initial dilution of 27:1 (D=26) was used to calculate the effluent limitations.
+For ammonia, a conservative initial dilution of 34:1 (D=33) was used to calculate the effluent limitations.
 This is justified because ammonia, a nonpersistent pollutant, quickly disperses and degrades to a non-toxic state, and cumulative toxicity is unlikely.
-The previous order's limits were more stringent because they were based on an older dilution study.
-Those limits were retained to avoid backsliding. - 4.3.5.2.3.
+As such, cumulative toxicity associated with ammonia from other unrelated discharges is unlikely. - 4.3.5.2.3.
 Other Non-Bioaccumulative Pollutants.
-This Order grants a conservative dilution credit of 10:1 (D = 9) for other non-bioaccumulative pollutants (excluding ammonia), including chronic toxicity and Enterococcus bacteria.
-This dilution credit is based, in part, on Basin Plan Prohibition 1 (Table 4-1), which prohibits discharges with less than 10:1 dilution.
-SIP section 1.4.2 allows for limiting the dilution credit.
-The dilution credit is limited for the following reasons: - 4.3.5.2.3.1.
+This Order grants a conservative dilution credit of 10:1 (D =9) for other non-bioaccumulative pollutants (excluding ammonia), including chronic toxicity.
+This dilution credit is based, in part, on Basin Plan Discharge Prohibition 1 (Basin Plan Table 4-1), which prohibits discharges with less than 10:1 dilution, SIP section 1.4.2 allows for limiting the dilution credit.
+The dilution credit is limited for the following reasons:

+- 4.3.5.2.3.1.
 San Francisco Bay is a complex estuarine system with highly variable and seasonal upstream freshwater inflows and diurnal tidal saltwater inputs.
 SIP section 1.4.3 allows background conditions to be determined on a discharge-by-discharge or water body-by-water body basis.
 A water body-by-water body approach is taken here due to inherent uncertainties in characterizing ambient background conditions in a complex estuarine system on a discharge-by-discharge basis. - 4.3.5.2.3.2.
 Because of the complex hydrology of San Francisco Bay, there are uncertainties in accurately determining an appropriate mixing zone.
-The models used to predict dilution do not consider the three dimensional nature of San Francisco Bay currents resulting from the interaction of tidal flushes and seasonal fresh water outflows.
-Being heavier and colder than fresh water, ocean saltwater enters San Francisco Bay on a twice-daily tidal cycle, generally beneath the warmer fresh water that flows seaward.
+The models used to predict dilution do not consider the three-dimensional nature of San Francisco Bay currents resulting from the interaction of tidal flushes and seasonal freshwater outflows.
+Being heavier and colder than freshwater, ocean saltwater enters San Francisco Bay on a twice-daily tidal cycle, generally beneath the warmer freshwater that flows seaward.
 When these waters mix and interact, complex circulation patterns occur due to the varying densities of the fresh and ocean waters.
-The complex patterns occur throughout San Francisco Bay, but are most prevalent in San Pablo Bay, Carquinez Strait, and Suisun Bay.
-The locations of this mixing and interaction change, depending on the strength of each tide.
-Additionally, sediment loads from the Central Valley change on a long-term basis, affecting the depth of different parts of San Francisco Bay, resulting in alteration of flow patterns, mixing, and dilution at the outfall.

-4.3.5.3.
-Copper, Cyanide, Dioxin-TEQ, Ammonia, and Nickel.
-The following table shows the WQBEL calculations for copper, cyanide, dioxin-TEQ, ammonia, and nickel in accordance with SIP section 1.4.
+The complex patterns occur throughout San Francisco Bay but are most prevalent in San Pablo Bay, Carguinez Strait, and Suisun Bay.
+The locations of this mixing and interaction change depending on the strength of each tide.
+Additionally, sediment loads from the Central Valley change on a long-term basis, affecting the depth of different parts of San Francisco Bay, resulting in alteration of flow patterns, mixing, and dilution at the outfall. - 4.3.5.3.
+Arsenic, Copper, Cyanide, Nickel, Ammonia, and Dioxin-TEQ.
+The following table shows the WQBEL calculations for arsenic, copper, cyanide, nickel, ammonia, and dioxin-TEQ in accordance with SIP section 1.4, which is used as guidance for ammonia and dioxin-TEQ.